 Today, I wanted to show you one hands-on way that we have been using the addition flashcards and erasers.
 My girls have loved doing this type of math.

 Math facts are something all kids should learn.
 Memorizing the cards is not always fun to do.
-I love to change up how we use our flash cards.
-Plus any way that you can add another way to use the flashcards give an additional memory to help learn the math fact.
+I love to change up how we use our flashcards.
+Plus any way that you can add another way to use the flashcards gives an additional memory to help learn the math fact.

 This activity is a great fine motor activity as well.
 I love changing up the type of materials that we use for this.